InfamousTechnician/SHA2-384_HW/README.md

 Not hardware proven yet.

 ## Motivation
-Later I'd like to create a HMAC out of this, and since SHA2-384 is not sibject to length extension attacks (which a HMAC combats anyway) I thought this may can only be a happier solution.
+Later I'd like to create a HMAC out of this, and since SHA2-384 is not subject to length extension attacks, which a HMAC combats anyway, I thought this may only become an even happier solution.
 Furthermore 384/4=96 bits of security against quantum computers should still suffice later on.